M-Taha-98/365-Retail-Merchandise-Analysis/README.md

 <p>
   <img src="https://github.com/M-Taha-98/365-Retail-Merchandise-Analysis/raw/main/Assets/v3_Canada%20trend.png" align="right" width="450" />

-* **In Canada** (6% revenue share) which contributes nearly 6% of the revenue share, highest after the major markets of US, UK and India, **the brand faces an Average Unit Retail (AUR) deficit**.
-While Canadian consumers demonstrate strong purchasing power with the highest Units Per Transaction (UPT) at 1.73, the AOV remains disproportionately low at $77.46, lowest amongst all international markets.
+* **In Canada** which contributes nearly 6% of the revenue share, highest after the major markets of US, UK and India, **the brand faces an Average Order Value (AOV) deficit**.
+While Canadian consumers demonstrate strong purchasing power with the highest Units Per Transaction (UPT) at 1.73, the Average Unit Retail (AUR) remains disproportionately low at $77.46, lowest amongst all international markets.
 Analysis confirms this is not a lack of interest in clothing vertical negating product mix shift towards lower price-tier, but a **missed opportunity in seasonal alignment**; only 35% of sales are high-value winter-wear (zip jacket and hoodie), despite Canada’s winter-accumulated climate, suggesting a need for more aggressive promotion of premium winter outerwear.
 </p>

 <br clear="right"/>